HughIsaacs2/Stellar/README.md

 # Stellar
-Proof of concept WebTorrent and Dat site viewer for Chrome (currently only works with WebTorrent sites).
+Proof of concept WebTorrent and WebRTC Dat site viewer for Chrome OS (currently only works with WebTorrent sites).